Angela loves history and feels it is essential to our future to know the past—or else we're destined to repeat it.

 Stripes on the American Flag

-The thirteen stripes on each flag are always seven red and six white.
-Prior to 1916, there was no consistency about whether the flag had six or seven red stripes.
-No one knows for sure if there was a reason that seven red stripes were chosen, although some may wonder if it had anything to do with keeping the edges of the flag clean, since white shows dirt more easily than red.
-Not a very patriotic reason, but a very logical answer.
+The 13 stripes on each flag are always seven red and six white.
+Before 1916, there was no consistency about whether the flag had six or seven red stripes.
+No one knows for sure if there is a reason they chose seven red stripes.
+However, some may wonder if it had anything to do with keeping the flag's edges clean since white shows dirt more efficiently than red: not a very patriotic reason, but a very logical answer.

-As for the stripes themselves, they stand for the first thirteen colonies.
+As for the stripes themselves, they stand for the first 13 colonies.
 They include:

 - Virginia (1607)

 - Massachusetts (1620)